httpie/cli/.github/ISSUE_TEMPLATE/bug_report.md

 ```

-**Provide any additional information, screenshots or code examples below**
+**Provide any additional information, screenshots, or code examples below:**